-PGR13.5.7R Internal examiners will be:
+PGR13.5.7R Internal examiners for postgraduate research degrees will be:

-- a. a member of staff of the University;

-- 10

-- b. a member of staff of the candidate's collaborating establishment; or

-c. a member of staff of an affiliated institution where the candidate is registered.
+- a. a member of staff of the University; - or - b. a member of staff of the candidate's collaborating establishment; - c. a member of staff of an affiliated institution where the candidate is registered. - d.
+Will not have been the candidate's Director of Studies, supervisor or adviser;